nixonyung/nixonyung.github.io/content/discover-the-world/self-help.md

 - > If the last 20 years have been about making us more productive—sacrificing
   > efficiency and financial sustainability in the process — perhaps the next 20
   > will be about tackling our collective technical debt, reclaiming efficiency,
-  > and improving economic exchange without losing the productivity that’s made
+  > and improving economic exchange without losing the productivity that's made
   > software omnipresent in our lives.
   >
   > \- [Is software getting worse?](https://stackoverflow.blog/2023/01/30/is-software-getting-worse/)